LongHoangNguyenH/BookingApplication/README.md

 <!-- Prerequisites -->
 ### :bangbang: Prerequisites

-This frontend project uses npm as package manager So you need to install nodejs and reactjs framework For backend we need Java installation, in my case it's jdk17
+This Frontend project uses npm as package manager => So you need to install nodejs and reactjs framework.
+For Backend we need Java installation, in my case it's jdk17

 <!-- Installation -->
 ### :gear: Installation